DavidkodiCS/Trippy-Mako/Trippy-Mako/proposal/proposal.md

 ## Proposed Design and Architecture

 **User Types/Personas** ✅

 Capt Burn, our customer, will use the tool to support MARFORCYBER's operations.
 Through interviews, we defined user stories and determined that the tool should be developed in Python, targeting Linux systems for peer-to-peer networking.

 **System Design** [X]
 ![CLI](cli_diagram.png)
-The CLI tool will support multiple features for the user to seamlessly...
+The CLI tool will support multiple features for the user to connect to

 present a simple configuration interface, drawing on usability parallels with Metasploit.
 Our TURN protocol implementation will be tightly integrated with authentication to ensure cohesive functionality.